Get stories and expert advice on all things related to college and parenting.

-If you’re lucky enough to live within driving distance, or you can afford a trip to visit your student, nothing can replace the feeling of an in-person visit (as the pandemic has shown us so well).
+If you’re lucky enough to live within driving distance, or you can afford a trip to visit your student, nothing can replace the feeling of an in-person visit.

 Flying across the country not feasible for the weekend?
 Do you have a long-lost cousin or childhood friend who lives near your student’s school?
 I was introduced to cousins during my time at college, 3,000 miles from my childhood home.
 They embraced me like only family can.

-Friends-like-family also can provide that home-away-from-home warmth that really bolsters a student's mental health.
+Friends-like-family also can provide that home-away-from-home warmth that really bolsters a student's emotional health.

 Remember, if your college student can’t shake their feelings of sadness, even with your efforts at TLC, there are campus resources like the counseling center to help them.
-It’s okay to feel homesick, and definitely encourage them to ask for support if they need it.
+It’s normal to feel homesick — definitely encourage them to ask for support if they need it.